ByGregMarine/bygregmarine.com/content/recipes/tacos-de-camarón-shrimp-tacos.md

     note: I typically just use a few layers of paper towel on a plate
   - instruction: Coat each shrimp with flour, then dip in egg, and coat with corn meal/parmesan cheese/paprika mix
+  - instruction: If using store bought corn tortillas, cook each on a comal (or frying pan) on medium to medium-high heat
+    note: 1-1.5 mins each side until golden
+  - instruction: If sautéing slaw/cabbage, heat up olive oil in pan on medium heat and sauté to desired texture
+  - instruction: Just before sauté step is complete, place the tortillas over slaw/cabbage in a single layer
+    note: This is optional.
+I like to do this to warm the tortillas before building the tacos.
+  - instruction: Place tortillas on a plate and put equal amounts of slaw/cabbage on each tortilla
+  - instruction: Heat vegetable oil in frying pan on medium heat
+  - instruction: Fry breaded shrimp in vegetable oil for 1 minute each side
+  - instruction: Place 4 shrimp evenly on each tortilla
+  - instruction: Apply 1 tbsp of salsa verde on each taco
+  - instruction: Apply 2 tbsp of mango salsa on each taco
 tags:
   - Mexican
   - Disney